Localization for coarse homology theories: Fixed points in bornological coarse spaces

-and let $\alpha_{E,\cF}$ be image under $(-)^{G}\circ Y$ of the counit {\eqref{vrevih3oif3rf3efrc}} of the adjunction $(\Ind_{\cF},\Res_{\cF})$.
+We first approximate $E$ by its associated Bredon-style equivariant coarse homology theory $E^{\Bredon}$, and then we approximate the latter by its restriction $E^{\Bredon}_{\cF}$ to the family $\cF$.
 The quality of the approximation $\beta_{E}$ of $E$ by its associated Bredon-style homology theory has been discussed in Section \ref{f42oifj2o3f32f32e}.
-In the present section we consider the approximation $\alpha_{E,\cF}$.
+In the present section we consider the approximation $\alpha_{E,\cF}:=\alpha_{\underline{E},\cF}$.

 If $H$ is a subgroup of $G$, then we have the induction functor